 So if you want a cheap camera that is great value, choose one in the top left corner.
 If you're going for something classy, avoid the duds (expensive but poor value) in the bottom right quadrant.

-Over in the printer section, we see a rather mathematical way of representing the developmental position of a product (this is the Epson Artisan 810 printer, which is "buzzing" currently):
+Over in the printer section (no longer available), we see a rather mathematical way of representing the developmental position of a product (this is the Epson Artisan 810 printer, which is "buzzing" currently):

 Apparently the idea is to buy something on the ascendancy, rather than a "has-been".